yaegashi/cobra-cmder/README.md

 }
 ```

-Visit https://play.golang.org/p/fXF8z8vMyo8 to see and test the complete source code.
+Visit https://play.golang.org/p/zw4arxJfUkt to see and test the complete source code.

+## Unit test

+You can easily perform the Go standard unit tests on CLI apps with cobra-cmder.

+See https://play.golang.org/p/tijvjDzmwqW for another example.

 ## Examples